twhl-community/halflife-unified-sdk/docs/features/skill-configuration-system.md

 ## Configuration file syntax

-`skill.json` consists of an array of sections containing an optional description, optional condition, and a set of variables.
+`skill.json` consists of a set of variables.

-Sections are applied in the order that they are listed.
-Sections with a condition are applied only if the condition evaluates true.

-See [conditional evaluation](angelscript-scripting-support.md#conditional-evaluation) for more information about conditional inclusion.

 Variables are a set of key-value pairs.

 Keys must contain only alphabetical (upper and lowercase) and underscore characters.
 Numbers are allowed, but not at the start and end of the name.